 Keep any backend databases on a different server

 Implement good key management

-For two bonus tips not included in this blog post, jump to 44:01 in the video.
+For two bonus tips on how to secure FTP that were not included in this blog post, jump to 44:01 in the video.

 Secure File Transfer with GoAnywhere MFT